A Once in a Lifetime Drive through Hell's Backbone Road in UT

 The road, part of the Forest Road 153, is 61km (38 mile) long, running from Boulder to Escalante.
 The road is totally unpaved, graded occasionally, and suitable for family cars during dry weather.
 It is a high-country alternative to the paved Utah Scenic Byway 12, which also connects Boulder and Escalante.
 It’s a slow drive but well worth taking if you have the time.

 Is Hell's Backbone Road worth it?

-This road is closed in winter.
-Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
-Hells Backbone Road is gravel, graded occasionally, and suitable for family cars during dry weather.
-Mainly gravel and offering unforgettable views into canyons far below.
+The drive offers sweeping views and provides access to spectacular country.
+The journey is famous for its scenery and history.
+The drive offers unforgettable views into canyons far below.
 Halfway along the road is Hell's Backbone Bridge, which is 109 feet (33 m) long, and 14 feet (4.3 m) wide.
 A 1,500-foot (460 m) drop is on either side.
 Hell’s Backbone Bridge, a must-stop for taking photographs, allows travelers to pass above Sand Creek with views of the spectacular Box-Death Hollow Wilderness Area.
-Don’t forget your camera!
-It is very narrow and winding.
+Summer is when Hell's Backbone gets the most traffic.

 The drive is pretty challenging.
 It’s easily passable by ordinary passenger vehicles, but it is very narrow and winding, and not for the faint of heart.
 It follows a narrow hogsback with sheer drops to both the right and the left.
 It is steep in spots and can be treacherous during stormy weather.
 The ride is rather remote, so you need to be prepared.
 This is not a road you should take alone if you are not in good health as it is remote.
 It can be treacherous travel in the wrong weather or under the wrong road conditions.
 There is no cell phone coverage.